TechAdhoc/ecommerceApp/README.md

 Instructions for setting up and running the project locally...
 Clone the project, open with Android studio and run the app

-## Contributing

-Guidelines for contributing to the project...

-## License

-License information...